AidenRaaphorst/mc-mod-updater/README.md

 # MC Mod Updater
-Console based (soon GUI) application that can update your minecraft mods.
+Application that lets you update your minecraft mods in bulk.
 [TODO and idea's](https://trello.com/b/aAbONtbP/mcmodupdater)

 ## Installation
 For Windows, go to the [releases](https://github.com/AidenRaaphorst/mc-mod-updater/releases) and download the exe file.